 Wild fruits and nuts are nature's produce section ready and waiting for us to fill our shopping bags for FREE!
 There is no check out line to wait in and all is open for the taking on wild and public lands.

-Get your fatty acids and fats from these wild super foods that round out your super health experience!
+Get your fatty acids and fats from these wild super foods that can help to round out your super health experience!

-Here in California where I spend a lot of my time, I have become accustom to a few favorite fruits and nuts that Ken and I love to stumble upon in the forests.
+Here in California where I spend a lot of my time, I have become accustom to a few favorite fruits and nuts that my husband and I often seem to find growing in abundance in many wild locations.

-Ken, actually has a wild fruits and nuts map of certain areas around the state that we can harvest fruit that is literally falling off the trees and rotting on the ground.
+He actually has a wild fruits and nuts map of certain areas around the state that we have harvested wild fruit that is literally falling off the trees and rotting on the ground.

 Walnuts